 About Us

-The Global Fisheries Transparency Coalition is an international community of non-governmental advocacy organizations and regional coalitions that work together to improve transparency and accountability in fisheries governance and management.
+The Coalition for Fisheries Transparency is a global network of civil society organizations that work together to improve transparency and accountability in fisheries governance and management.

-Though NGOs around the world are advancing work on transparency in fisheries, the global scale of the problem showcases that standalone efforts are not enough to turn the tide.
+Though civil society organizations around the world are advancing work on transparency in fisheries, the global scale of the problem showcases that standalone efforts are not enough to turn the tide.

-In order to maximize impact and accelerate change, we have created a more formal and structured framework for our members to allow them to learn from each other, find opportunities to leverage each other’s work, support existing regional coalitions and their members in market states and foster similar activities in important coastal and flag states, that still lack adequate measures to address the issue of transparency in fisheries.
+The Coalition for Fisheries Transparency was set up to maximize impact and accelerate change, to allow our members to learn from each other, find opportunities to leverage each other’s work, support existing regional coalitions and their members in market states, and foster similar activities in important coastal and flag states that still lack adequate measures to address the issue of transparency in fisheries.

 The Team